 Does a leg length difference cause or worsen the curve?

 Leg length difference does not cause scoliosis.
-A large leg length difference can, however, make idiopathic scoliosis appear worse.
-In this uncommon circumstance, a shoe lift may be recommended.
+A large leg length difference can, however, make idiopathic scoliosis seem larger because of tilt in the pelvis when the patient stands.

 Do sports activities or heavy book bags cause scoliosis?

 Sports activities or heavy backpacks do not cause scoliosis or make a curve worse.
 Heavy backpacks can be related to back pain, however.
 If back pain is present, it is advisable to lighten the load.
 Kids should carry lighter backpacks with the straps over both shoulders.